 Before Lewisham’s Batt brothers reinvented themselves as archly cosmetic Occidentals with a fascination for the Orient, they affected New York Dolls-style sleaze in slummy, vampish make-up and lizard rocker trews.

-With a pair of overlooked recordings under their belt, Japan were eager for attention by the time of Quiet Life (1979).
+With a pair of overlooked recordings under their belt, Japan were eager for attention by the time of their third Ariola LP, Quiet Life (1979).

 The name was not incidental, as they figured they could bring an Eastern poise into pop.
 Cue: song titles, Canton, Cantonese Boy, Visions Of China . . .

 The danger was that the conceit could seem all too contrived, or ersatz, and was not helped by the mannered vocals of songwriter David Sylvian.

 At other times, though, as on Ghosts, their self-importance almost made sense through the simple strategy of a good song, well performed.

 Japan broke up in 1983 after releasing a double live album recorded on their last tour – Oil On Canvas.